 What Kind of Chicken Should I Use?

-You can save a lot of money buying whole organic chickens when they're on sale and butcher them yourself.
-I cut up the chickens and put them in freezer bags labeled with the contents, weight, and date, to use at a later time.
-It saves a lot of time and I always have high-quality chicken when I need it.
+I like to buy whole organic chickens when they're on sale and butcher them myself.
+I cut up the chickens and put them in freezer bags labeled with the contents, weight, and date.

 Marinate the Chicken Breasts

 Marinating the chicken breast is important so the chicken has lots of flavor.

 - Pour the olive oil into a gallon-size zip-top bag or airtight container with the seasonings.
 Toss it around so it is combined and then add the chicken.

 - Mix it all around again so the chicken is coated evenly.
 Place the bag in the refrigerator for 15 to 30 minutes to allow the flavors to combine.